beeva-samuelmunoz/pizza_challenge-computer_vision/doc/installation.md

 make run-webserver
 ```

 And if you go to http://localhost:8080 you should see a web.
 But it won't work (fow now :P ).
+You need first to [configure](configuration.md) API credentials.